XuanDoVu1996/Python_App/ReadMe.md

 The methodoly for each recommender is as below:

-**:arrow_right: Recommender 1**
+** :computer: :one: Recommender 1**
 - The first recommender, a shallow recommender using a simple filtering technique, is built to provide users with general non-personalized recommendations, including top trending and top rated products.
-These products will be presented on the front page of our platform so that all users visiting our platform can view and refer to top trending and high-rated products weekly, daily, or even in real time based on how often we update the underlying dataset.
+These products will be presented on the front page of the platform so that all users visiting the platform can view and refer to top trending and high-rated products weekly, daily, or even in real time based on how often we update the underlying dataset.

-**:arrow_right: Recommender 2**
+** :computer: :two: Recommender 2**
 - The second recommender, a personalized recommender, is built using content-based filtering, with the purpose of suggesting relevant products for new users and for users who made less than 3 ratings.
 For new users, who we have no data about their purchasing pattern or